ash-project/.github/AI_POLICY.md

 - When opening an issue, provide the [appropriate issue template](https://github.com/ash-project/.github/tree/main/.github/ISSUE_TEMPLATE) to your agent.
 - When opening a pull request, provide the [pull request template](https://github.com/ash-project/.github/blob/main/PULL_REQUEST_TEMPLATE.md) to your agen.t
 - When in doubt, copy this entire document into your prompt and ask the agent what you should do 🙂
+- If the project you are contributing to has an AGENTS.md file, it is expected that you use it in your agent context.